 In general, acceptable technology use means respecting the rights of other computer users, the integrity of the physical facilities, and all applicable licenses and contractual agreements.
-Individuals are also subject to federal, state and local laws governing many interactions that occur on the Internet.
-These policies and laws are subject to change as state and federal laws develop and change.
+Individuals are also subject to federal, state and local laws governing many interactions that occur on a network or the Internet.
+These policies and regulations are subject to change as state and federal laws develop and change.